Certified Knowledge Manager (CKM®) Training Course

 There are no prerequisites, and no technical background is required.

-This Certified Knowledge Manager (CKM) Training Course usually be conducted in Kuala Lumpur, Malaysia
+This Certified Knowledge Manager (CKM) Training Course usually be conducted in Kuala Lumpur, Malaysia.

 Who should attend?